KINGSABRI/nessus-search/README.md

 # nessus-search
-parse nessus report and search for specific data
+parse nessus report and search for specific data.
+The script has been built to help after running nessus multiple scans during pentest and at writing the report.

 ## Requirements
 ```